 I still remember learning that there was such a thing as criminals, burglars, murderers, and to my utter disbelief, rapists and those who were cruel to animals.
 It confused me because I thought that people who were older than me were supposed to know more.
 They were supposed to be smarter, more mature, and have something to teach me about being a good person, or something to that effect.
 I didn’t realize that not every adult cared whether they were good or not.

 Turns out that kids and teenagers can be a lot wiser than some adults.

-The only thing that some adults may teach you is that age has nothing to do with real wisdom and that you’re a pretty lucky person if you can grow up and in the process learn right from wrong and choose to be right while also learning the value of putting yourself in another person’s shoes.
-You’re lucky when you realize that putting the needs of those you love before your own ultimately gives you more.
+The only thing that some adults may teach you is that age has nothing to do with real wisdom and that you’re a pretty lucky person if you can grow up and in the process learn right from wrong and choose to be right, while also learning the value of putting yourself in another person’s shoes.
+You’re lucky when you realize that putting the needs of those you love and the masses before your own ultimately gives you more.

-You see, if you only look out for yourself, you will be the only one who does… but when you focus on others, many will look out for you.
+You see, if you only look out for yourself, you will be the only one who does… but when you focus on others, many will look out for you too.

 The old saying, “Respect your Elders” should really go something like this…

 “Respect those who have gone through some difficult times, looked inward, acknowledged the part they played in it, accepted it, learned from it, grew from it, prevailed because of it, and became a better person despite it.”